 I really do love Swipe Clean, mainly because of its ease of use and how effective it is at getting the day off.
 The blend of oils makes this pretty moisturising, though, so oilier types might not enjoy this one as much.

 Fans of natural products are also likely to enjoy, since like all Bybi products this contains 100 per cent natural ingredients.
 Sustainable beauty fans will also like that this is cruelty-free, vegan and housed in a glass bottle.

 Great for: Slightly dry types like me which are also prone to the occasional oiliness.
-Anyone who wants to use an oil cleanser but is sensitive to essential oils or fragrance- this contains none.
+Anyone who wants to use an oil cleanser but is sensitive to essential oils or fragrances- this contains none.

 Not-so-great for: Acne types, which might find this a little rich (although it doesn’t leave any greasiness).
-At the price this is one of Bybi’s most expensive products to date, but it is (to my mind) an extremely high quality cleanser, though.
+At the price, this is one of Bybi’s most expensive products to date, but it is (to my mind) an extremely high-quality cleanser, though.